Social Bias in Popular Question-Answering Benchmarks: Conclusion

 \section{Conclusion}

 Our work finds significant limitations regarding transparency and social representativeness in 30 popular QA and RC benchmarks.
 Many of these benchmarks lack information about annotator demographics, recruitment criteria, and language specificity.
-Many are, furthermore, biased in terms of gender, occupation, religion, and geographic representation.
+Many are linguistically biased and tend to exhibit biases towards entities of certain gender, occupations, religions, and locations.
 This has objectionable epistemological and ethical implications, e.g., by incentivizing the development of technologies that serve the needs of a privileged few.
 We highlight the need for rigorous documentation, validation, and representation standards in LLM benchmarking.